codazoda/ddm-blog/README.md

 ### Publish your Post

-When you're ready to publish your new post, create a pull request.
+When you're ready to publish your new post, just commit your changes.

-  - Rename your post: `mv posts/untitled.md posts/my-title.md`
-  - Create a branch: `git checkout -b my-title`
-  - Commit your changes: `git commit`
+  - Commit your changes: `git commit -m 'my-working-title'`
   - Push your changes: `git push`
-  - Create a pull request on https://github.com/deseretdigital/ddm-blog

-## ----------

-## Why

-### Why Public?

-People at DDM will be motivated to write articles if they're likely to get some traction and create some noteriety.
-This is good for DDM employee's and it's good for DDM.
+We'll commit directly to master for now.
+This reduces the number of steps you need to take to get your post published and reducing friction may help busy developers post more content.